Treatment for Binge Eating Disorder

 While there are many different routes to treatment, virtually all of them begin with seeing an eating disorder specialist.
-Usually this individual is a psychologist who has deep experience and training in helping a person with binge eating disorder.
-A physical examination and workup by a medical doctor may also be an initial part of the standard treatment of binge eating disorder, to understand and begin addressing any potential physical problems that may have occurred as a result of the disorder.
+Usually this individual is a psychologist or other mental health professional with experience and a background in helping a person with binge eating disorder.
+A physical examination and workup by a medical doctor is also often an initial part of the standard treatment of binge eating disorder.
+Such a medical checkup is done to better understand and begin addressing any potential physical problems that may have occurred as a result of the disorder.

 Psychotherapy for Binge Eating Disorder